2i2c-org/team-compass/organization/value-proposition.md

 Join a network of peer organizations that collectively fund the open source tools you all rely on.
 Control your infrastructure with the Right to Replicate.

-**What you get with Membership:**
+**What you get with General Membership:**
 - Reliable managed infrastructure at sustainable cost
 - Participation in roadmapping and co-funding opportunities
 - [Right to Replicate](https://2i2c.org/right-to-replicate) - full control over your infrastructure
 - Pool resources with peer organizations to fund shared needs

 **What you get with Premier Membership:**
-- Everything in Membership, plus:
+- Everything in General Membership, plus:
 - Strategic engagement and direction over our roadmap
 - Dedicated coordination for technical improvements
 - Tighter feedback loop between your needs and our development